 With the persistent absence of treatment protocols for retinal degenerative diseases, stem cell-based therapy offers a promising approach.
-Among the various stem cells types, MSCs provide several advantages.
-They can be prepared in a sufficient number as autologous stem cells, they can be administered repeatedly and there is no danger of uncontrolled cell growth or a formation of teratomas.
-Numerous experimental therapeutic protocols and running clinical studies using intravitreal administration of MSCs have demonstrated the safety of this therapy without any harmful side effects[68,69].
+Among the various stem cell types, MSCs provide several advantages.
+They can be prepared in a sufficient number as autologous stem cells and administered repeatedly, and there is no danger of uncontrolled cell growth or a formation of teratomas.
+Numerous experimental therapeutic protocols and clinical studies using intravitreal administration of MSCs have demonstrated the safety of this therapy without any harmful side effects[68,69].

-Retinal degenerative diseases are associated with local inflammation, cytokine dysbalance and a loss of specialized retinal cells, and MSCs can display therapeutic effects for all of these dysfunctions by multiple mechanisms.
-They are the producers of numerous growth and trophic factors which support the survival and growth of the remaining retinal cells.
-They also possess potent immunosuppressive properties to attenuate inflammatory reaction and have the ability to differentiate into many other cell types.
+Retinal degenerative diseases are associated with local inflammation, cytokine disbalance and a loss of specialized retinal cells, and MSCs can display therapeutic effects for all of these dysfunctions by multiple mechanisms.
+They are the producers of numerous growth and trophic factors that support the survival and growth of the remaining retinal cells.
+They also possess potent immunosuppressive properties to attenuate inflammatory reactions and have the ability to differentiate into many other cell types.
 It has been shown that in the presence of retinal cells, supernatant from cultures of retinal cells or in the presence of retinal cell extracts MSCs differentiate into cells expressing genes and markers typical for retinal cells[18,20,70].

-While there is abundant data from various experimental models which demonstrate the positive effects of intraocularly administered MSCs on retinal healing, the results still have to be taken with a precaution.
-In some studies human MSCs were injected intravitreally in rodents and their biocompatibility and positive therapeutic effects were described[71-73].
-However, a recent study by Lohan et al[74] demonstrated that human MSCs administered into immunocompetent rats do not have the therapeutic effects as rat MSCs, and that human MSCs do not suppress the proliferation of rat T lymphocytes.
+While there is abundant data from various experimental models that demonstrate the positive effects of intraocularly administered MSCs on retinal healing, the results still have to be taken with a precaution.
+In some studies, human MSCs were injected intravitreally in rodents and their biocompatibility and positive therapeutic effects were described[71-73].
+However, a recent study by Lohan et al[74] demonstrated that human MSCs administered into immunocompetent rats do not have the same therapeutic effects as rat MSCs and that human MSCs do not suppress the proliferation of rat T lymphocytes.
 Moreover, human MSCs are not activated by rat pro-inflammatory cytokines[74].
 These interspecies incompatibilities have to be taken into account when the results from preclinical animal studies utilizing human MSCs are considered in the context of translation to clinical trials.

-Another issue that deserves attention, is the secretory profile of MSCs after their delivery into the inflammatory environment of the diseased retina.
-Such secretory profile could be quite distinct from that in MSCs during their cultivation in vitro.
-We have shown in a mouse model that highly purified MSCs spontaneously produce significant levels of TGF-, but do not produce IL-6.
+Another issue that deserves attention is the secretory profile of MSCs after their delivery into the inflammatory environment of the diseased retina.
+Such a secretory profile could be quite distinct from that in MSCs during their cultivation in vitro.
+We have shown in a mouse model that highly purified MSCs spontaneously produce significant levels of TGF- but do not produce IL-6.
 However, in the presence of pro-inflammatory cytokines, such as IL-1TNF-or IFN-, MSCs simultaneously secrete a significant amount of IL-6[25].
-IL-6 is a rather pro-inflammatory cytokine, which together with TGF- determine the development of the highly pro-inflammatory Th17 cells.
+IL-6 is a pro-inflammatory cytokine, which together with TGF- determine the development of the highly pro-inflammatory Th17 cells.
 A crucial role in the shift between inhibitory Tregs and pro-inflammatory Th17 cells is played by the ratio in concentrations of TGF- and IL-6[25,75].
 This plasticity in the secretory potential of MSCs represents limitations when cultured MSCs producing TGF- are transferred into the inflammatory environment of the diseased retina.
 To prevent activation of pro-inflammatory cells, MSCs could be co-administrated with antibody anti-IL-6 or anti-IL-6 receptor, as this has been tested in patients with kidney allografts[76,77].
-It has been shown that blocking of the IL-6 pathway can attenuated inflammation, supported the activation of Tregs and enhanced allograft survival.
+It has been shown that blocking of the IL-6 pathway can attenuate inflammation, support the activation of Tregs and enhance allograft survival.
 It can be proposed that such interventions into cytokine pathways or the regulation of cytokine interactions can significantly improve the efficiency of stem cell-based therapy for retinal diseases.